CraZySacX/node-jdbc/README.md

 }
 ```

 - **Connection Pooling**

-<p>Everyone gets a pool now.
+Everyone gets a pool now.
 By default with no extra configuration, the pool
 is created with one connection that can be reserved/released.
 Currently, the
-pool is configured with two options: *minpoolsize* and *maxpoolsize*.
+pool is configured with two options: `minpoolsize` and `maxpoolsize`.
 If
-*minpoolsize* is set, when the pool is initizlized, *minpoolsize* connections
+`minpoolsize` is set, when the pool is initialized, `minpoolsize` connections
 will be created.
-If *maxpoolsize* is set (the default value is *minpoolsize*),
+If `maxpoolsize` is set (the default value is `minpoolsize`),
 and you try and reserve a connection and there aren't any available, the pool
 will be grown.
-This can happen until *maxpoolsize* connections have been
+This can happen until `maxpoolsize` connections have been
 reserved.
 The pool should be initialized after configuration is set with the
-*initialize()* function.
+`initialize()` function.
 JDBC connections can then be acquired with the
-*reserve()* function and returned to the pool with the *release()* function.
+`reserve()` function and returned to the pool with the `release()` function.
-Below is the unit test for the pool that demonstrates this behavior.</p>
+Below is the unit test for the pool that demonstrates this behavior.

 ```javascript
 var _ = require('lodash');